nazmzadeh/Vehicle-Detection-Counting/README.md

 - Per-class vehicle counting (cars, buses, trucks, etc.)
 - Object trajectory visualization
 - Live overlay display
+- **Automated data pipeline — crossing events logged to structured CSV**
+- **Exploratory data analysis with class distribution visualization**

-## --Technologies Used
+## Technologies Used

-**Python, Jupyter Notebook, OpenCV (cv2), Ultralytics YOLO**
+Python, Jupyter Notebook, OpenCV (cv2), Ultralytics YOLO 2026, Pandas, Matplotlib, Seaborn

-## --How It Works
+## How It Works

 - Video input is read frame-by-frame
 - YOLO detects and tracks vehicles
-- Each vehicle gets a unique track_id
+- Each vehicle gets a unique `track_id`
 - The center point of each vehicle is tracked
 - A horizontal counting line is defined
 - When a vehicle crosses the line:
   - It is counted once
   - The count is stored by vehicle type
+  - The event is logged to `traffic_log.csv` with timestamp, frame, track ID and class
+- After the video ends, the log is analyzed and visualized in `analysis.ipynb`

-## --Output Visualization
+## Output Visualization

 The system displays:

-Bounding boxes around vehicles
+- Bounding boxes around vehicles
-Unique tracking IDs
+- Unique tracking IDs
-Center-point trajectories
+- Center-point trajectories
-A counting line
+- A counting line
-Real-time vehicle counts per class
+- Real-time vehicle counts per class
+- Bar chart of vehicle class distribution

 ## **🚀 Installation & Usage**